 - The presence of video surveillance was also an effective deterrent.
 Nearly 60 percent of the burglars said they would consider the presence of cameras or other video equipment when selecting a target, and more than 40 percent said that would be a factor in prompting them to choose another target.

 - Nearly 90 percent of the respondents indicated their top reason for committing burglaries was related to the need to acquire drugs (51 percent) or money (37 percent), which was often used to support drug habits.

 - About half reported engaging in residential burglary, while 31 percent committed commercial burglaries.

-- Most burglars reported entering open windows or doors or forcing windows or doors open.
+- Most burglars reported entering open windows or doors or forcing windows or doors open, which is why it is important for you as a homeowner to make sure doors are safe and can be correctly locked, if they’re not it would be beneficial to get a door repair as soon as possible.
 Only about one in eight burglars reported picking locks or using a key that they had previously acquired to gain entry.

 Women also indicated a preference to burglarize homes and residences during the afternoon, while men tend to focus on businesses in the late evenings.
 And drug use was the most frequently reported reason given by women (70 percent) as a motive for burglary, while men cited money as their main motivation.

 One thing didnt change across gender, however: The impact of alarms and surveillance equipment on target selection did not vary, although female burglars were more often dissuaded from attempting a burglary if they noticed signs suggesting that a particular location was protected by alarms.